SwifterSwift/SwifterSwift/CONTRIBUTING.md

 ## Adding Tests

-Please refer to the following rules before submitting a pull request with your new tests:
+Please follow these guidelines before submitting a pull request with new tests:

 - Every extended SwifterSwift type should have one specific subclass of XCTestCase.
-- The subclass should be marked as final.
-- All extensions files and test files have a one to one relation.
-   - (example: all tests for "**StringExtensions.swift**" are found in the "**StringExtensionsTests.swift**" file)
 - There should be a one to one relationship between methods/properties and their backing tests.
 - Tests should be named using the same API of the extension it backs.
    - (example: `DateExtensions` method `isBetween` is named `testIsBetween`)
 - All test files are named based on the extensions which it tests.
    - (example: all String extensions tests are found in "**StringExtensionsTests.swift**" file)
+- The subclass should be marked as final.
+- All extensions files and test files have a one to one relationship.
+   - (example: all tests for "**StringExtensions.swift**" are found in the "**StringExtensionsTests.swift**" file)
 - SwifterSwift source files should not be added to the test target directly, but you should rather import SwifterSwift into the test target by using: @testable import SwifterSwift
 - Tests are ordered inside files in the same order as extensions.
-See "Adding new Extensions" to know more.
+See [Adding new Extensions](#adding-new-extensions) to know more.

 ---